Section 5816.05 | Permissible retained rights of a transferor.

 A legacy trust may allow or provide for any or all of the following rights, powers, interests, or provisions, none of which grants, or is considered to be, either alone or in any combination, a right or power to revoke a trust or to voluntarily or involuntarily transfer an interest in that trust:

-(A) A provision that, upon the happening of a defined event, results in the termination of a transferor's right to mandatory income or principal;
+(A) A provision that, upon the happening of a defined event or a stated contingency, results in the termination of a transferor's right to mandatory income or principal;

 (B) The power of a transferor to veto a distribution from the trust;